sundial-protocol/docs/technical-spec/6-offchain-data-architecture/1-da-layer.rst

    conditions, the Mithril participant signs the Mithril certificate and broadcasts the signature to the Mithril aggregators.

-#. **Onchain Verification:** The Midgard state queue requires every new
+#. **Onchain Verification:** The Sundial state queue requires every new
-   block header to be appended with an associated Mithril certificate signed by Midgard’s quorum for the Mithril-based DA.
-Midgard’s parameter sets this quorum threshold.
+   block header to be appended with an associated Mithril certificate signed by Sundial’s quorum for the Mithril-based DA.
+Sundial’s parameter sets this quorum threshold.

-By leveraging Mithril, Midgard ensures that state commitments are only accepted when their corresponding block data is provably available.
-This mechanism safeguards Midgard against data-availability fraud, where a malicious operator attempts to submit a state commitment without disclosing the underlying data.
+By leveraging Mithril, Sundial ensures that state commitments are only accepted when their corresponding block data is provably available.
+This mechanism safeguards Sundial against data-availability fraud, where a malicious operator attempts to submit a state commitment without disclosing the underlying data.
 Without access to this data, fraud provers would be unable to construct and submit fraud proofs, allowing the fraudulent state commitment to become canonical once the fraud detection window closes.
-By requiring a Mithril certificate before a state commitment is appended, Midgard guarantees that the data remains accessible, preserving the system’s integrity.
+By requiring a Mithril certificate before a state commitment is appended, Sundial guarantees that the data remains accessible, preserving the system’s integrity.

 A key difference between the Leios blob and Mithril-based data